 1. Create an Online Facebook Event

-On mobile, you can navigate to the events tab by first clicking the Menu tab on the top of your screen, then scrolling down to “Events”.
+On mobile, you can navigate to the events tab by first clicking the Menu tab on the bottom right of your screen with your profile picture, then selecting “Events.”

-Once you’re in the events tab, you can create a new event by clicking “Create New Event”.
-This button will be on the left side of your screen on your computer, or in the upper left corner on mobile.
+Once you’re in the events tab, you can create a new event by clicking “+ create new event.”
+This button will be on the left side of your screen on your computer.
+On mobile, it will be a plus icon at the top right corner or your screen.
 Clicking on it will take you to the event planning screen.

-From here, you must select, “Online” to schedule an online Facebook Live event.
-Then, you can start filling in the details about the event.
-Fill in the event name, start date and time, and privacy setting.
-For privacy, you can select public, private (invite-only), friends-only, or group-only if you want to just host the event for a specific group.
+On this page, you can also fill in the details about the event.
+Write the event name, start date and time, and additional details; add co-hosts; and adjust your privacy setting.
+To adjust the event privacy, go to the “Who can see it?” tab. you can select public, private (invite-only), friends-only, or group-only if you want to just host the event for a specific group.
 You can also select whether event guests can invite others to it or not.
-When you’re done filling out this information, click “next”.
+When you finish filling out this information, click “create event.”

 At the time of your event, you can begin streaming Facebook Live through either your computer or mobile device.
 Facebook will notify you before the event starts so that you’re ready to go.
-Be sure to get everything set up so that your webcam and microphone work currently!
+Be sure to get everything set up so that your webcam and microphone work when you begin streaming.

 2. Start a Live Stream from Your Page

-If you want to make your video as clean as possible, you should check out the Stream Health and Graphics tabs.
-On Stream Health, you can monitor your stream’s video bitrate, framerate, and audio bitrate.
+If you want to make your Facebook live stream as clean as possible, you can monitor stream health in Live Producer, under Post details.
+Monitor your stream’s video bitrate, framerate, and audio bitrate.
 You can also check your video resolution and max resolution.
-The Graphics tab is available for those using streaming software or a paired encoder to further improve their video.

 Once your stream is over, you can make a few more changes.
 You can view how your stream will be posted to your timeline, trim it, or create a clip from your video.
 If you don’t want to post your completed video, you can also delete it.
 If you want to view video insights and performance metrics, you can still do so from your dashboard.